sevenam/sevenam.github.io/README.md

 # add theme to config in the "hugo.yaml" file:
 theme = 'hugo-theme-stack'

-# serve with hugo localy on port 1313
+# serve with hugo locally on port 1313
 hugo serve -p 1313

 # configure the site in the hugo.yaml file